DalianisIoannis/Data-Base-Management-Systems-Course_Projects/README.md

 Links for projects 1 and 2 are in file ```.gitmodules```

 ## Project 3: B+ Tree

-Low level B+ Tree data index.
+Generic 2-field disk file, with Low level B+ Tree indexing, based on a BlockFile library.
+The files store integer, float or string values.